EGI-Federation/documentation/content/en/internal/helpdesk/user-guide/_index.md

 - unsolved: This status is for tickets that can not be solved due to any reason (ticket duplicated, topic not valid any longer, won't fix, etc.).
 Please add a comment in the text field explaining why it can't be solved.
+- closed: This state is automatically applied to tickets in the “solved” and “unsolved” states 4 weeks after the last update.
+  Tickets in the “closed” state cannot be reopened or edited.
+  Any updates submitted via email to a “closed” ticket will be rejected.
+- verified: This state allows ticket submitters to confirm that they are satisfied with the provided solution.
+  The “verified” state is available only for tickets currently in the “solved” and “unsolved” states.
+Once a ticket is “verified”, it cannot be reopened or edited.
+Any updates submitted via email to a “verified” ticket will be rejected.

 ## Ticket history